-In partnership with the Zayed Sustainability Prize Beyond 2020 Initiative, the Institute of Food Technologies and the New England Bio Labs Foundation, INMED Andes has established the first INMED Aquaponics® Social Enterprise to strengthen food security, climate adaptation and income generation among these endangered communities.
-Located on the campus of the Instituto Superior Pedagógico Bilingüe de Yarinacocha (“Bilingue”), the INMED ASE is partnering with the country’s largest indigenous teacher training institute.
+In partnership with the Zayed Sustainability Prize Beyond2020 initiative, the Institute of Food Technologists’ Seeding the Future Foundation and the New England Biolabs Foundation, INMED Andes has established the INMED Aquaponics® Social Enterprise to strengthen food security, climate adaptation and income generation among these endangered communities.
+The INMED ASE is based on the campus of the Instituto Superior Pedagógico Bilingüe de Yarinacocha, the country’s largest indigenous teacher training institute.

 Launched in early 2022, the INMED ASE is providing intensive training in aquaponics to indigenous teachers, researchers, youth, women and other members of the community to increase local capacity and interest in the production and use of healthy food that also protects the environment of native species.

-In the longer term, with future investments and revenues from INMED ASE, we expect to reach a lot of Peruvians, with this initial partnership serving as a launching pad to expand INMED’s successful aquaponic food production model and sustainable livelihoods in which Yarinacocha is the center of a network of centers and radios of physical and virtual training sites and farmer mentors among the producers of INMED Aquaponics® throughout Peru.
+With future investments and revenues from the INMED ASE, this initial partnership will serve as a launching pad to expand INMED’s successful model of aquaponic food production model and sustainable livelihoods in which Yarinacocha is the center of a network of physical and virtual training sites and farmer mentors throughout Peru.

 For more information about the INMED ASE in Peru, email firstname.lastname@example.org.